Home » Cookies Bars & Candy » Salted Chocolate Walnut Toffee Bars

 • The sweet and salty fans love the addition of coarse sea salt on top, making these cookie bars a year-round favorite.
 That said, if you prefer leaving it off, it can be omitted with no other adjustments needed.

-• You may use pecans in place of walnuts, if desired.
+• You can use pecans in place of walnuts, if desired.

 Baked Salted Chocolate Walnut Toffee Bars in a pan